Graduate Catalog

 Credits: 1 semester hour.

-ESOL 535A Strategies and Materials for Teaching English Language Learners Part I
+ESOL 535A Strategies and Materials for Teaching Multilingual Learners Part I

-Content: This course is designed to prepare pre-K-12 preservice teachers for meeting the linguistic and academic needs of English Language Learners by providing an overview of language acquisitions theory and program components.
-Teachers will also identify resources (personnel and materials) to effectively serve linguistically diverse populations.
+Content: This course is designed to prepare pre-K-12 preservice teachers for meeting the linguistic and academic needs of Multilingual Learners by providing an overview of language acquisition theory and ESOL program components.
+Students will learn about the diverse backgrounds of emerging bilinguals, how schools and districts work to meet their needs, language acquisition theory, and strategies for content area teachers who are not ELD specialists.
+Teacher candidates will also identify resources (personnel and materials) to effectively serve culturally and linguistically diverse populations.

 Prerequisites: None.